mariadb-corporation/MaxScale/Documentation/Reference/Hint-Syntax.md

 ### Example 1 - Routing SELECT queries to master

-In this example, MaxScale is configured with the readwritesplit router and the hint filter.
+In this example, MariaDB MaxScale is configured with the readwritesplit router and the hint filter.

 ```
 [ReadWriteService]